rsig/gitflow/README.md

 $ release finish my-release
 ```

-This will merge the release into `master`, `develop` and create a tag with the
+This merges the release into `master` and `develop`.
+It also opens a browser
-prefix `rss-` so the tag will be something like `rss-my-release`.
+window prompting you to create a release tag on github.
+Paste the release notes
+from your console into the release description in your browser (this makes it
+easier for people to see what was changed from release to release).

 The final step is deploying the release to production.
 You made it!